Updated On: 30 October 2024

 Finally, the Student Schengen Visa is the one that you should consider when planning to live in Italy for your higher studies.
 This type of visa is specifically for a third-country citizen whose sole purpose of visiting Italy is to complete an educational degree or course.
 To apply for this visa, you will have to fill out an Italian student visa application and upon approval, it is valid for 3 months.
 If your duration of study is longer than that, then you need to apply for a Long-stay Student Schengen Visa.

-Read more about: Schengen countries with the lowest rejection rates
+Read Also: Schengen countries with the lowest rejection rates

 The process to apply for a student visa to Italy begins with understanding whether you need a Schengen Student Visa, a Long-stay Student Schengen Visa, or a National Visa.
 Once you know which type of visa you require as a student, simply follow these steps to get your student visa application approved.